LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/02-common-mental-health-conditions.md

 ### 2-13 What is a panic attack?

 This is a form of severe anxiety that lasts from a few minutes to a few hours.
 The person feels very frightened without any good reason.
-Often they think that sometime terrible is going to happen to them or that they are going to die.
+Often they think that something terrible is going to happen to them or that they are going to die.
 They feel faint, sweat, tremble (shake) breathe fast and have a very fast heart rate.
 They may also have chest pain and think that they are having a heart attack.
 Panic attacks usually occur in people who suffer from anxiety.

 > With panic attacks people feel very frightened for a short time with no good reason.